A social media influencer, a hashtag and a cause got together…

 Boxed Water’s “Retree Project”

-What these examples teach us is that social media influencers can impact your nonprofit’s audience far greater than ever before.
-Utilized correctly, these campaigns can go viral in no time.
+What these examples teach us is that social media influencers can impact your nonprofit’s audience in a far greater way than ever before.

 Of course, it goes without saying, it’s vital to find someone who is genuinely interested in your cause because, like we’ve seen with Humans of New York, authenticity works best.
 Remember, the key is to partner with an influencer who best reflects your organization’s mission – so they can effectively raise awareness and inspire action!